Identifying relevant measures

 What is a Key Performance Indicator?

-A Key Performance Indicator (KPI) measures the organizations progress towards your Objectives.
-KPIs answer the question “How far along are we in this process?”
+A Key Performance Indicator (KPI) measures the organization’s progress toward its Objectives.
+KPIs answer, “How far along are we in this process?”
 These measures should reflect your organization’s meaningful change during this process and may be either qualitatively or quantitatively based.

 What is a Metric?

-A Metric measures the progress of the organization’s tangible steps towards completion of their Strategies.
-Metrics answer “How will we know this Strategy is complete?”
+A Metric measures the organization’s tangible steps toward completing its Strategies.
+Metrics answer the question, “How will we know this Strategy is complete?”
 Metrics are another measurement of change.

 KPIs and Metrics: Know the Difference